codidact/co-design/docs_src/utilities/typography.md

 ## Font family

-You can set the `font-family` to either "primary" (the default sans serif font) or "code" (the monospace font).
+You can set the `font-family` to either "primary" (the default sans serif font), "brand" (the sans serif font used in headers and other branding-specific components) or "code" (the monospace font).
 Unless you override it in the "_child.scss", each option uses this font stack:

 <table class="table is-compact">
     <tr>